CUCWD/edx-documentation/en_us/course_authors/source/video/upload_video.rst

       support at ``partner-support@edx.org``.

   * - **Transcript Ready**
-    - The transcript creation process has completed.
+    - Both the video encoding and transcript creation processes are complete.
+      The video and transcripts are ready to add to your course and for learners to view.
   * - **Unknown**
     - A configuration problem has occurred.
 If this status appears, contact edX partner support at ``partner-support@edx.org``.